Frequently asked questions (FAQ): Current students

 If doing an Honours Thesis in Psychology (Psych 499A/B/C) the course will be spread over 2 or 3 terms and is worth 1.5 units (i.e., 3 academic term courses) in total.

 Whether or not you can handle a full course load in any term (including Psych 499 enrolment or not), will depend on your individual circumstances.
-For further details, go to student success regarding balancing school, work, and other responsibilities.
+For further details, go to our Student Success page regarding balancing school, work, and other responsibilities.

 4) If I take more than the minimum number of psychology courses required for the Psychology Major (or Psychology Minor), do the final grades all count in my cumulative psychology average?